agoddard/ops.anthonygoddard.com/source/_posts/2012-11-17-openstack-local-lvm-instance-storage.markdown

 - out, err = execute('lvs', '--noheadings', '-o', 'lv_path', vg,
 + out, err = execute('lvs', '--noheadings', '-o', 'lv_name', vg,
 {% endcodeblock %}

+<a id="update2"></a>__Update #2:__ There's a security bug in the folsom and grizzly implementation where a volume being reallocated could potentially contain data from its original allocation, there's a patch for folsom and grizzly - [details here](http://secstack.org/2012/12/cve-2012-5625-information-leak-in-libvirt-lvm-backed-instances/)